 - 1. Ensure the lumber exit chain is parallel with the travel rail for the LASM and the chain teeth protrude 1/16" in front of the fixed jaw. - 2.
 Check this measurement with LASM at left end of the lumber exit chain, and again with the LASM all the way to the right.
 Both ends must be identical indicating the lumber exit chain and LASM rail are parallel. - 3.
 Ensure the channel for the lumber is approximately 2-1/2" wide from tip of chain teeth to surface of cam followers when fully unclamped. - 4.
 If it is necessary to adjust the lumber exit chain, follow these steps:

-- a) Loosen the 2 bolts called out in Figure 7-45. - b) Push or pull on the lumber exit chain assembly to align as described previously. - c) Tighten the 2 bolts called out in Figure 7-45.
+- a) Loosen the 3 bolts labeled A in Figure 7-43. - b) Push or pull on the lumber exit chain assembly to align as described previously. - c) Tighten the 3 bolts labeled A in Figure 7-43.